 The court concluded that the defense expert had done no more than make suggestions for improving the lineup procedure that was used, but that his testimony had not shown the evidence to be unreliable.
 There was, admittedly, good corroborating evidence here, including the testimony of two eyewitnesses.
 Part of the case concerned the reliability of visual lineups for eyewitnesses, another area that is not as simple as it once seemed to be.
 (See, e.g., Wright, D.B. and McDaid, A.T.
 Comparing System and Estimator Variables Using Data from Real Line-ups.
 Applied Cognitive Psychology, 1996, vol. 10(1), 75-84.)

 Twenty years ago, Professor Andrew Taslitz argued that scent lineups should not be admitted as evidence of guilt in a criminal trial.
 He noted that research being conducted by Jan de Bruin of the Dutch police might reach a level to be satisfactory for judicial use but noted the research had not yet been published.
-Adee Schoon, cited in several parentheses above, continued that work and it is this author’s opinion that the scent lineups have reached such a level if conducted with rigorous protocols.
-Also, some convictions obtained in part by scent lineup results have been overturned, and it is not clear if the public still has a “mythic belief” in the scenting powers of dogs.
+Adee Schoon, cited in several parentheses above, continued that work.
+Some convictions obtained in part by scent lineup results have been overturned, and it is not clear if the public still has a “mythic belief” in the scenting powers of dogs.
 (Taslitz, A. Does the Cold Nose Know?
 The Unscientific Myth of the Dog Scent Lineup.
 Hastings Law Journal,1990, vol 42, 15-134.)